clp90/Genome_Biology_2017/README.md

 tools to be installed, which will be indicated where possible.

 Note that all scripts noted here can be called without arguments for more detail on options and usage.
-Scripts included with Additional file 2 but not described here are only provided as helper scripts and are not separately described.
+Any scripts not described here are helper scripts required by one or more of these primary scripts, but are not separately described.

 ------------------------
 assign_to_allele.py